itrocket-team/testnet_guides/massa/README.md

 node_start_staking <YOUR_WALLET_ADDRESS>
 ~~~

->- Fund your wallet, go to the Massa discord server and  and navigate to `testnet-faucet` channel and put your wallet address
+>- Fund your wallet, go to the Massa discord server and navigate to `testnet-faucet` channel, put your wallet address

 After a while, the balance will be displayed in the client interface, usually 1-10 minutes